mattchew160/Mood-Lights/README.md

 It's been two months or so, and I spent more time on this project!
 I created the function called all_one_color() function to control all lights and fade all lights into a new color one light at a time.
 I'm really happy with this one.
 It is an recursive function that uses the last color as it's input and a if statment to make sure it's two different colors.

-I also added a function called all_on_color_fade() which will fade out the colors and then fade in the new color instead of a smooth transistion.
+I also added a function called all_on_color_fade() which will fade out the colors and then fade in the new color instead of a smooth fade.

 I have a lot of work to do to make this program more efficent, the all_one_color() function almost can run with any amount of lights. there are a few statments I need to address.
 There is a lot of code that is dependent on declareing the number of led lights there are, and I want to slowly phase that out.